breatheco-de/exercise-simple-counter-react/README.md

 1. The first step to start coding is cloning the [react boilerplate](https://github.com/4GeeksAcademy/react-hello) on your local computer or gitpod.

-a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello).
+a) If using Gitpod (reommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello).

 b) If working locally type the following command from your command line:
 ```bash